jhagas/wetonizer-api/readme.md

 In the code I use the term 'biasa' and 'kabisat'.
 Biasa (Javanese:wastu) is an usual year, and kabisat (Javanese:wuntu) is a leap year

 ## About `hariid/idHari` and `pasaranid/idPasaran`
 I suppose you know a little bit about javanese calendar from articles above.
-I take idPasaran and idHari from UNIX Epoch time (1 Jan 1970), not from Kurup Asapon Epoch.
+I take idPasaran and idHari from Epoch time (24 Mar 1936), not from UNIX Epoch.

 | ID | Hari | Pasaran |
 |---|---|---|